risan/nginx-config/README.md

 }
 ```

-On this last server block, we need to configure the following directives:
+On the last server block, we need to configure the following directives:

 **Update Server Name**

-Update the `server_name` to macth your domain name:
+Just like on the previous server block, update the `server_name` to match your domain name like so:

 ```
 server_name your-website.com